scikit-rf/scikit-rf/doc/source/tutorials/plotting.rst

 .. note::

     Why do my plots look different?
-See  `Formating Plots`_
+See  `Formatting Plots`_

 The smith chart can be drawn with some impedance values labeled through the `draw_labels` argument.